How to validate your startup idea before you spend $50K on dev

 If your product is a SaaS dashboard: Build it in Airtable, Google Sheets, or Retool.
 Give 10 users access.
 See if they come back.

 The point is to test the value proposition (the "what"), not the technology (the "how").
 If people will pay for the result when it is delivered manually, they will pay when it is automated.
-If they will not pay for it manually, software will not fix that.
+If they will not pay for it manually, software will not change that.

-No-code tools that work for this
+No-code tools that fit this stage

 Signals that tell you to build